Nimie8203/GCD-Calculator/README.md

 # GCD-Calculator
-This is a CLI program that is used to find GCD (Greatest Common Denominator) using Euclidean Algorithm
+This is a CLI program that is used to find GCD (Greatest Common Denominator) using Euclidean Algorithm (Extended)